Kathleen McDermott (psychologist)

 Kathleen McDermott is Professor of Psychological and Brain Sciences at Washington University in St. Louis.
 She is known for her research on how human memory is encoded and retrieved, with a specific interest in how false memories develop.
 In collaboration with Henry L. (Roddy) Roediger III, she developed the Deese-Roediger-McDermott paradigm used to study the phenomenon of memory illusions.
 McDermott received the 2004-2005 F.J.
 McGuigan Young Investigator Prize for research on memory from the American Psychological Foundation and the American Psychological Association's Science Directorate.
 She was recognized by the Association for Psychological Science as a Rising Star in 2007.
 McDermott is a Fellow of the Psychonomic Society and was honored with a 2019 Psychonomic Society Mid-Career Award.

 Biography

 McDermott received her Bachelors of Art degree in psychology at the University of Notre Dame.
 She then went to graduate school at Rice University where she completed her M.A and Ph.D. under the advisement of Roediger.
-Upon graduating from Rice University in 1996, she completed a two-year postdoctoral fellowship at the Washington University in St. Louis School of Medicine where she applied functional neuroimaging techniques to the study of human cognitive processes.
-McDermott subsequently joined the faculty at Washington University in St. Louis where she holds the title Professor of Psychological and Brain Sciences.
+Upon graduating from Rice University in 1996, she completed a two-year postdoctoral fellowship at the Washington University School of Medicine where she applied functional neuroimaging techniques to the study of human cognitive processes.
+McDermott subsequently joined the faculty in Arts and Sciences at Washington University in St. Louis where she holds the title Professor of Psychological and Brain Sciences.

+In 2023, McDermott was elected as a Fellow of the American Association for the Advancement of Science.